defrag/defrag.github.com/_drafts/2023-03-27-a-structure-for-the-unstructured.md

 to each other, making it easy to digest.

-## Evolving structure based around CQRS
+## Evolving Structure Based Around CQRS

 If we are fans of Commands, Queries and strict layers, nothing is stopping us from using them with the approach described above.
 We would just make sure the folder or namespace explicitly separates